giacomobais/NLP-SA-Tweets/README.md

-# NLP-customer-classification
+# NLP-customer-classification (WIP)

 Simple project that implements a full ML pipeline.
+This project is a work in progress.
 The projects includes usage of Wandb for model tracking and hyperparameter tuning.
 The trained model is deployed through FastAPI and is containerized using Docker.

 # Training